Shop

 In other words, the provenance of mezcal barrels likely began in the U.S. as a bourbon, whiskey, or wine barrel.
 Mexico imports those barrels to age mezcal.
 Then the barrels make a return trip north, where U.S. craft breweries procure them from brokers for further use.

-“We work with a few different barrel brokers and cooperages to find the freshest and best-quality barrels,” says David Yancey, former head brewer and director of brewing operations at Taxman Brewing Company in Bargersville, Indiana.
+“We work with a few different barrel brokers and cooperages to find the freshest and best-quality barrels,” says David Yancey, former director of brewing operations at Taxman Brewing Company in Bargersville, Indiana.
 Taxman Brewing began producing mezcal barrel-aged beer in 2016, including a single small-batch release of mezcal barrel-aged farmhouse IPA.
 The brewery now only uses Belgian-style ales for mezcal barrel-aged projects.

 How Long Do Brewers Aged Beer in Mezcal Barrels?